- Contents

 When a vacancy occurs on a board because a director resigns, the remaining directors may appoint a temporary director to serve on the board until the next annual general meeting or AGM.
 At that point, the director has to become a candidate to the elections if he or she is interested in remaining on the board.
 (Click here for Owners’ Meetings and Voting)

-Directors are always eventually elected by a condo’s owners at the annual general meeting (AGM) or at a requisitioned meeting.
-A board cannot "eject" or get rid of one of its members and neither can the corporation lawyer, unless a specific by-law exists on this issue.
+Directors are always eventually elected by a condo’s owners at the AGM or at a requisitioned meeting.
+A board cannot "eject" or get rid of one of its members and neither can the corporation lawyer, unless a specific by-law exists on this issue--and such by-laws can be dangerous in terms of freedom of speech and can prevent honest directors from trying to fight a corrupt board.
 Only owners can "vote out" directors or an entire board at a special requisitioned meeting.